Frank Pitts: Cleveland and Oakland

 The Chiefs traded Pitts to the Cleveland Browns before the start of the 1971 season, where he became one of their starting wide receivers.
 He finished his career with the Oakland Raiders.

 Personal life

 Frank currently resides in Baton Rouge, Louisiana.
 Frank is married to Diane Guidry Pitts and they have three children.

-His grandson, Brandon Bolden, played at Ole Miss and has spent the majority of his professional playing career with the New England Patriots.
-However, Bolden is now a running back for the Las Vegas Raiders, joining his grandfather in playing for the Silver and Black.
+His grandson, Brandon Bolden, played running back collegiately at Ole Miss and in the NFL for the New England Patriots, Miami Dolphins, and Las Vegas Raiders.